realbart/Ternary3/README.md

 Types that mimic true ternary types are:

 * Ternary.TernaryInt3 with values from -13 to 13.
-This type is also commonly aliased as tribble.
+This type is also commonly aliased as **tribble**.
 * Ternary.TernaryInt9 with values from -9,841 to 9,841.
-This type is also commonly aliased as tryte.
+This type is also commonly aliased as **tryte**.
 * Ternary.TernaryInt27 with values from -3,812,798,742,493 to 3,812,798,742,493.
-This type is also commonly aliased as trouble.
+This type is also commonly aliased as **trouble**.

 Some examples code: